 Founder + Executive Director

 Julie Winokur, Executive Director of Talking Eyes Media, has been a storyteller for over two decades, first as a magazine writer and then as a documentary filmmaker.
 She launched Talking Eyes in 2002 as a way to focus on creating visual media that catalyzes positive social change.
 Her work has appeared on PBS, the Documentary Channel, MediaStorm, National Geographic Magazine and Discovery online, as well as in The Wall Street Journal, The New York Times Magazine, The Washington Post, and MSNBC.com.
 Beyond broadcast and publication, Winokur works extensively with nonprofit organizations to develop their messages and put Talking Eyes' films to work at the grassroots level.
-She is also on the faculty of the International Center of Photography.
+She is on the faculty of Rutgers University-Newark and has taught at the International Center of Photography in New York.

 Ed Kashi is a photojournalist, filmmaker and educator dedicated to documenting the social and political issues that define our times.
 Ed is a member of VII Photo Agency, as well as a mentor, teacher and lecturer.
 He was named Multimedia Photographer of the Year by the Pictures of the Year International in 2014, and has won numerous awards from World Press Photo, UNICEF’s Photo of the Year 2010, a Prix Pictet 2010 Commission, and honors from Communication Arts and American Photography.
 Kashi’s images have been published and exhibited worldwide.
 He has published seven books, including Curse of the Black Gold: 50 Years of Oil in the Niger Delta and THREE.
 Kashi’s latest book Photojournalisms, is a compilation of journal writings to his wife, done over a nearly 20-year period, from various locations around the world.